uptane/deployment-considerations/repositories.md

 **Figure 3.** *How Primaries would interact with the Director repository.*

 An OEM SHOULD define a public API to the Director repository so that it is able to send updates to vehicles.
-This API can be designed to the wishes of the OEM, and can use either a push or pull model to send updates updates to Primaries.
+This API can be designed to the wishes of the OEM, and can use either a push or pull model to send updates to Primaries.
 The difference between the models lies in whether or not a running vehicle can be told to immediately download an update (via a push), or can wait until a pull occurs.

 Either way, the OEM can control how often updates are released to vehicles.
 In the push model, the OEM can send an update to a vehicle whenever it likes, as long as the vehicle is online.
 In the pull model, the OEM can configure the frequency at which Primaries pull updates.
 In most realistic cases, there will be little practical difference between the two models.